Indonesia locked in epic battle against jungle blazes

 Some worried parents have fled haze-choked areas with their children, although that is not an option for many with community ties and few resources.

-"I’m constantly scared, but we’ve got nowhere to go," said father-of-two Muhammad Ilham Fajriansyah.
+“I´m constantly scared, but we´ve got nowhere to go,” said father-of-two Muhammad Ilham Fajriansyah.
+“It´s not easy just to get up and leave.”

 “Still, I have to be ready when duty calls.”